jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

     (i) in relation to goods; and
     (ii) in circumstances that the chief executive is satisfied would not amount to more than minor offending:
   (b) an offence against this Act that is not punishable by imprisonment.
-(2) At any time before an information is laid against a person for an offence to which this section applies, the chief executive may accept from the person—
+(2) At any time before a charging document has been filed against a person for an offence to which this section applies, the chief executive may accept from the person—
   (a) a written admission that he or she committed the offence; and (b) a request that the offence be dealt with summarily by the chief executive; and (c) payment of an amount, not exceeding the limit specified in subsection (2B), that the chief executive thinks just in the circumstances of the case in full satisfaction of any fine or other penalty to which the person would otherwise be liable under this Act.